 2. How do I submit a paper abstract?

-Contributed paper abstracts are to be submitted using MLA's online abstract submission system To use the system, you need to create an account with a login name and access key.
+MLA paper abstracts are to be submitted using the OASIS online abstract submission system.
+To use the system, you need to create an account with a login name and password.
+(Your MLANET members-only username and password do not work to access the OASIS system.)
 The steps in the process should be clear once you are in the system.
-You may continue to make changes to your abstract until the submission deadline, which is Tuesday, May 1, 2012, at midnight, central time (CDT).
-There will be no extensions of this deadline
+Be sure to print out the confirmation receipt, which includes the abstract control number for your records.
+You may continue to make changes to your abstract until the submission deadline, which is Monday, October 6, 2008, at midnight, central time (CT).
+There will be no extensions of this deadline.

 3. What is the REQUIRED FORMAT for a paper abstract?

-You MUST write a blinded, structured abstract in English.
+You MUST write a blinded, structured abstract.
 Please refer to the MLA Research Section page for guidance on writing a structured abstract.
+Examples and additional information are available on the Research Section’s home page.
 Please consult the MLA Style Manual for guidance on style, spelling, and grammar.